aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-ospf-settings.md

               process_id: <int>

               # Router ID to use for OSPF in this VRF.
-              # This can be an IP address, "main_router_id", "none", "vtep_diagnostic"
+              # This can be an IPv4 address, "main_router_id", "none" or "vtep_diagnostic".
               # - "main_router_id" will reuse the main OSPF Router ID which is the IP address of Loopback0.
               # - "none" will not configure a OSPF Router ID for this VRF.
 EOS will use the main OSPF Router ID.
               # - "vtep_diagnostic" will use the IP address of the VRF Diagnostic Loopback interface.